imavdhoot/avd-simple-transfer/README.md

 The server starts on http://localhost:8080

 ## 📦 API Endpoints
+If you are running on local then use Host http://localhost:8080
 ### 📗 Create account
 - HTTP Method: POST
 - URI: /api/v1/accounts